IsraelCohen54/Design-Pattern-C-/README.md

 builder,
 builder_immutebale_object + IOC (=inversion_of_control - user control)

-behavioral:
+Behavioural:
 observer,
 state

-(not implemented but important:
+(not implemented but important, a reminder:
-Stractural: Flyweight
+Structural: Flyweight
 Behavioural: Command, strategy, iterator, interpreter).

 To my own use if ever needed,
-added two files, first one with some example of STL (Standard Template Library) usage, the second contains the implementations of CCTOR (copy constructor) and the like.
+added two files, the first one with some examples of STL (Standard Template Library) usage, the second contains the implementations of CCTOR (copy constructor) and the like.